julia-fangman/streaming-01-getting-started/README.md

 1. VS Code Extension: Python
 1. Git (configured with user.name and user.email - the same email you use for GitHub)

+## Project 1:

+On P1, you'll see a series of transformations:

+Read from data file 0, convert, write to a csv file 1 Read from csv file 1, convert, write to csv file 2 Read from csv file 2, convert, write to csv file 3 Read from csv file 3, convert, write to csv file 4

+When your code is complete your fourth output file should match the starting data (as a way to check your calculations are complete).

+# To Begin:

 ## Open Project Folder in VS Code

 ## Verify Installations / Update Default Python